QubesOS/qubes-doc/user/security-in-qubes/split-gpg.md

 ## Importing public keys

-Use `qubes-gpg-import-key` in the client AppVM to import the key into the GPG backend VM.
+Use `qubes-gpg-import-key` in the client app qube to import the key into the GPG backend VM.

 ```shell_session
 [user@work-email ~]$ export QUBES_GPG_DOMAIN=work-gpg